nLab

 Idea

-for a locally path connected, semilocally simply connected topological space X.
+for locally path connected, semilocally simply connected topological spaces XX.

 The objects on the left are not difficult to define for schemes (at least naively – one really needs trivialisations over étale covers), but it may not be entirely immediate what the fundamental group defined in terms of loops should be.

-The reason Galois’s name is attached to this theory is that in the case of the scheme Spec(k), the objects corresponding to the covering spaces are simply field extension?s Spec(k).
-The fundamental group of schemes defined in this way is the algebraic fundamental group, and is a profinite group.
+The reason Galois’s name is attached to this theory is that in the case of the scheme Spec(k)Spec(k) associated to a field kk, the objects corresponding to the covering spaces are simply the schemes Spec(k)Spec(k') for field extensions kk', and the fundamental group of Spec(k)Spec(k) is the Galois group of kk.
+More generally Grothendieck’s Galois theory assigns to any scheme XX an algebraic fundamental group π 1(X)\pi_1(X), which is a profinite group.

 Generalizations